Skip to main content

 Open data lies at the core of the EITI’s mission to promote the open and accountable management of natural resources.

-By making data easily accessible, comprehensible and usable, EITI reporting can strengthen public debate, inform decision-making and promote public understanding of natural resource management.
-These objectives are underpinned by the EITI’s open data policy.
+By making data easily accessible, comprehensible and usable, EITI disclosures can strengthen public debate, inform decision-making and promote public understanding of natural resource management.
+These objectives are underpinned by the EITI’s open data policy and data strategy.

 countries implement the EITI Standard